Arizard/brain-less-coffee/content/Posts/nine-publishing-technical-test.md

 # Assumptions

+*   The spec lists two different URIs for the third endpoint: `tags` and `tag`.
+This project uses the plural, `tags` to stay with the naming convention of the `articles` URI.
+*   The spec says "The articles field contains a list of ids for the last 10 articles entered for that day" and I have assumed this means for the tag as well - This wouldn't make sense to keep non-tag-related content under  the `tags` resource.
 *   CORS will need to be handled.
 In this case CORS is permitted for all hosts and all headers are exposed for development purposes and would be configured differently in production.
 *   The storage method of the resource does not need to persist between sessions (stored "in memory").
 *   The requests to endpoints are usually correctly formatted and response codes do not need to be extremely specific.